 Tipping Point Film Fund is a not for profit co-operative raising donations from individuals, groups and organisations who believe in using the power of film to make change.
 It helps ”provocative and challenging non-fiction films with an international reach” to be made.
 Supported by The Co-operative.

 80,000 hours: “You have 80,000 hours in your career.
 We’ll help you make them count.”

 Environment and climate

 Campaign against Climate Change (CCC) “exists to push for the urgent and radical action we need to prevent the catastrophic destabilisation of global climate.”

-The Climate Coalition – the BHA and H4BW are part of the Climate Coalition, formerly known as Stop
+The Climate Coalition – Humanists UK and H4BW are part of the Climate Coalition, formerly known as Stop